nubenetes/awesome-kubernetes/docs/qa.md

     - [testcontainers-spring-boot 🌟](https://github.com/Playtika/testcontainers-spring-boot) Container auto-configurations for spring-boot based integration tests.
 If you use Testcontainers with Spring Boot you may be interested in the Playtika_Ltd Testcontainers library that provides auto-configurations for springboot based integration tests.
 It contains modules e.g. for kafka rabbitmq mongodb
     - [atomicjar.com: Announcing Testcontainers Cloud: Integration Testing has never been easier](https://www.atomicjar.com/2021/11/announcing-testcontainers-cloud/) Ever wished for integration tests to be faster, easier, and more efficient?
 Wish no more!
 We're happy to announce Testcontainers Cloud - a lightweight, fast, and secure integration testing platform for everyone.
     - [vladmihalcea.com: Testcontainers Database Integration Testing](https://vladmihalcea.com/testcontainers-database-integration-testing/)
+    - [thenewstack.io: How Testcontainers Is Demonstrating Value as a Key CI Tool](https://thenewstack.io/how-testcontainers-is-demonstrating-value-as-a-key-ci-tool/) Testcontainers is a library originally written in Java that helps developers run module-specific Docker containers while the app is being built in order to simplify integration testing.
 - [Metabob](https://www.metabob.com/) Metabob is an AI Static Analysis Tool that enables developers to quickly identify the causes behind errors and performance sinks.
 An AI-assisted tool to visualize and debug Python code.
 - [dzone: Top Microservices Testing Tools Testers Should Know About](https://dzone.com/articles/top-microservices-testing-tools-testers-should-kno)
 - [SystemTap](https://sourceware.org/systemtap/)